tsykoduk/HCRailsDemo/README.md

  * tickersymbol
  * website

 You will also need to point the External ID for upserts in Connect to `external_id__c`.
+If you have a starting SFDC demo org, you should create a the `external_id__c` custom field.

 After your first sync, your Postgres table should look like this (use `\d salesforce.account` in `heroku pg:psql` to view it)